Welcome to CEC Health Center!

 Visit Our Podiatrist in Westbury That Accepts Medicaid Today!

 Podiatrists can provide a variety of treatments for various foot conditions.
 These include topical medications, oral medications, and physical therapy to help reduce pain and increase mobility.
 Podiatrists may also recommend shoes with proper support and cushioning to help decrease the risk of developing new conditions.
-If you’re looking for a podiatrist in Westbury that accepts medicaid visit the Charles Evans Center today!
+If you’re looking for a podiatrist in Westbury that accepts medicaid visit the CEC Health Center today!